...A PROMISED KEPT .

 After much discussion, debate, and analysis, in December 1980, POISE Foundation was incorporated in the state of Pennsylvania as a public charitable foundation with Mr. Jones as its President and two of his former Explorer Scouts serving as trustees.
 This incorporation fulfilled an unspoken promise made between Mr. Jones and his scouts that they would make good use of his counsel and never forget to give back to those who made it possible for them to progress.

-Over the past 30 years, POISE Foundation has grown from an initial capitalization of $164K to a present value in excess of $4.5M.
-During this same period, POISE has returned to the community that nurtured it more than $4,200,000 in grants to deserving organizations in the inner city.
+Over the past 35 years, POISE Foundation has grown from an initial capitalization of $164K to a present value in excess of $7.1M.
+During this same period, POISE has returned to the community that nurtured it more than $10,000,000 in grants to deserving organizations in the inner city.
 These grants have been provided to organizations fostering improved conditions in six areas: Aging, Arts and Culture, Children and Youth, Education, Health and Human Services, and Urban Affairs/Economic Development.
 Beneficiaries of POISE Foundation Grants range from the Neonatal Intensive Care Unit of Allegheny General Hospital that provides care for newborn infants ranging from 1 pound to 12 pounds who are born with special health problems to Camp Achievement that provides camping programs for underprivileged youngsters.
-POISE is proud of its history and looks forward with great anticipation to its future.
+POISE is proud of its history and as it looks forward with great anticipation to its future it is refocusing its attention to strengthening the Black Family through its efforts to develop a sustaining Black Community.
+We ask for your moral, financial and spiritual support to keep us undaunted as we travel this road less travelled.

 In February 2002, Bernard H. Jones, Sr. passed away, but as he taught and often said “We must build our institutions for our children’s children.”
 A board member and lifetime mentee of Mr. Jones decided to keep a promise to his mentor to make sure that the Foundation kept moving forward and stay true to its mission, so in December 2001, the Board of Trustees appointed Mark S. Lewis as the second President of POISE Foundation, thus the legacy of wealth building continues on!